quiradev/streamlit-plugins/streamlit_plugins/framework/multilit/packaging/README.md

 Can use built-in buttons to change the page, or use a function to change the page programmatically.
 ![Change Page with button](https://raw.githubusercontent.com/quiradev/streamlit-plugins/main/resources/demo2.gif)

-You can install extra components to work with multilit\
+You can install extra components to work with multilit framework.
 ```bash
 pip install streamlit-framework-multilit[navbar,loader]
 ```